adventum/dbt-etlcraft/docs/dbt package/join.md

 ## Summary

-The 'join` macro is designed to connect different data streams from the same source.
+The `join` macro is designed to connect different data streams from the same source.

 ## Usage